dabadav/rgs-interface/README.md

       * Added a `try...finally` block with `db_handler.close()` to demonstrate proper resource management.
 I also added a commented-out example of using a `with` statement if your `DatabaseInterface` class is implemented as a context manager (which it was in our previous discussions).
       * For methods like `fetch_patients_by_hospital` that return DataFrames, I added a comment on how one might extract a list of IDs, as the original example implied a direct list return.
   * **CLI Section**: This section remains unchanged as the command-line tool's usage from a user's perspective would not change, even if its internal implementation now uses the `DatabaseInterface` class.

-These changes should minimally update your documentation to accurately reflect the new class-based approach for the Python API.